yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 should consider the points in this section that can help you optimize your tunings to best consider build times and package feed maintenance.

--  *Share the Build Directory:* If at all possible, share the :term:`TMPDIR` across builds.
-The
-   Yocto Project supports switching between different :term:`MACHINE` values in the same
+-  *Share the :term:`Build Directory`:* If at all possible, share the :term:`TMPDIR` across builds.
+The Yocto Project supports switching between different :term:`MACHINE` values in the same :term:`TMPDIR`.
-   :term:`TMPDIR`.
 This practice is well supported and regularly used by developers when building for multiple machines.
 When you use the same :term:`TMPDIR` for multiple machine builds, the OpenEmbedded build system can reuse the existing native and often cross-recipes for multiple machines.
 Thus, build time decreases.

    .. note::